Advanced Diploma of

 UEECD0051Use drawings, diagrams, schedules, standards, codes and specifications

-UEEEL0011Test and verify compliance and performance of low voltage general electrical installations
+UEEEL0011Evaluate performance of low voltage electrical apparatus

 GRADUATE OUTCOMES